Filing an Immigration Petition (I-130) for a Foreign-Born Spouse

 • When listing current marital status, it should of course be "married."
 However, if you were previously married and have since been widowed or divorced, you will later need to name that previous spouse and show that the marriage truly ended (so that you aren't married to two people at once).

-• If interested in petitioning for children of the spouse as well, you need to figure out whether they are eligible, and whether each needs a separate Form I-130.
+• If interested in petitioning for children of the spouse as well, you need to figure out whether they are eligible to immigrate, and whether any or all of them needs a separate Form I-130.
 For starters, they need to be unmarried and under the age of 21 to immigrate at the same time as the parent.
 If a child qualifies as the stepchild of a U.S. citizen (based on the marriage creating the step-relationship having taken place before the child turned 18), you will need to submit separate I-130s for each child.
 For qualifying children of a permanent resident, naming them on the parent's I-130 is enough, because they are likely considered "derivatives.
 See Derivative Immigration Status For Family Members of Immigrating Aliens for more on this odd set of rules.

-• Send only copies of requested documents, not originals.
+• Send only copies of the documents USCIS requests in its instructions, not originals.
 If you send originals, you are unlikely to ever get them back.

-• If you cannot obtain a document you need, you may substitute other documentation, such as school records or affidavits.
+• If you cannot obtain the exact official document you need, you may substitute other documentation, such as school records or affidavits.

 • Documents that are not in English need to be accompanied by a complete, word-for-word translation.
 It's okay to have a friend do this, but the person should write at the bottom that they certify that this is a complete and accurate translation, and sign their name.
 See this sample format.

 • Married couples must provide a marriage certificate (a copy) from a government office.
-The I-130 instructions also ask them to provide proof of their marital union such as joint leases, bank accounts, and children's birth certificates.
+The I-130 instructions also ask them to provide proof of their bona fide marital union such as joint leases, bank accounts, and children's birth certificates.
+(See Proving a "Bona Fide" Marriage for U.S. Immigration Purposes.)

-• All stand-alone Form I-130 petitions must be sent to a USCIS office called a Lockbox.
-You cannot deliver Form I-130 in person to a USCIS office.
-The Lockbox office will forward your file to the appropriate office or consulate.
-However, don't send it off before figuring out whether you're eligible for "concurrent filing," in other words, submitting the I-130 with the entire adjustment of status packet, if the foreign spouse is in the United States and eligible to adjust status.
+• You cannot deliver Form I-130 in person to a USCIS office.
+Either file it online or mail it to a lockbox office, which will forward it to the appropriate office or consulate.
+However, don't send it off before figuring out whether you're eligible for "concurrent filing," in other words, whether you'll be allowed to submit the I-130 with the entire adjustment of status packet (only allowed normally if the foreign spouse is in the United States and eligible to adjust status).

 What Happens After an Immediate Relative's I-130 Is Approved

-If the relative lives overseas, this needs to be done through a U.S. consulate or embassy.
-If the person lives in the United States after a legal entry, then he or she may be able to "adjust status" through USCIS.
+If the relative lives overseas, the remainder of this process need to be done through a U.S. consulate or embassy.
+If the relative lives in the United States after a legal entry, then they might nevertheless need or want to return home for consular processing; or they might be able to "adjust status" through USCIS.
 But check with an immigration attorney to be sure.

 If your relative is eligible to adjust status as an immediate relative, and you pursued concurrent filing, as described above, then a local USCIS office will handle the case going forward, and call both of you in for a personal interview.